Power Gauge Report is an investing newsletter run by Marc Chaikin.

 Marc is actually pretty well known in the investing world and is most known for is investing tools.

-For example, in the early 80's Marc started to develop stock market indicators and economic indicators.
+For example, in the early 1980s, Marc started to develop stock market indicators and economic indicators.

-His products became the first real time analytics workstation for portfolio managers and traders.
+His products became the first real-time analytics workstation for portfolio managers and traders.

-Marc's indicators are heavily used on Wall Street today too.
+Marc's indicators are heavily used on Wall Street today, too.

 Launched Chaikin Analytics In 2011